-- Feedback test not performed - Receiver check failed, indicating a mismatch between the receiver detected and what has been entered into Target. - Audiogram information missing (applies only to Phonak Target as standalone) - Configuration changes made by the client using the myPhonak app.
+- Feedback test not performed - Receiver check failed, indicating a mismatch between the receiver detected and what has been entered into Target. - Audiogram information missing - Configuration changes made by the client using the myPhonak app.

 If you wish to see the notifications, click [Notifications] to expand the sidebar.